zreichert/rototiller/README.md

 A [Rake](https://github.com/ruby/rake) helper for command-oriented tasks.

+:warning: This version of Rototiller should be considered of _beta_ quality.
+It is already known that the API will change quite a bit for the next release.
+Please see the notes at the top of the [Write](#write) section.

 * simplifies the building of command strings in :rototiller_task for task authors
 * abstracts the overriding of command string components: commands, flags, arguments for task users
 * unifies and standardizes messaging surrounding the use of environment variables for task operations